As Told by Ginger

-As Told by Ginger (also known as As Told by Ginger Foutley) is an American animated comedy-drama television series aimed at preteens, produced by Klasky Csupo (which also produced Rugrats), and aired on Nickelodeon.
+As Told by Ginger, also known as As Told by Ginger Foutley, is an American animated preteen drama television series, produced by Klasky Csupo (which also produced Rugrats), and aired on Nickelodeon.
 The series focuses on a junior high school (later high school) girl named Ginger Foutley who, with her friends, tries to become more than a social geek.
 The series first aired on Nickelodeon on October 25, 2000.

-As Told by Ginger ended production in 2004, although some episodes remain unaired on U.S. television.
+As Told by Ginger ended production in 2004, although some episodes were initially unaired on U.S. television; the remaining episodes would premiere at varying intervals on Nickelodeon-affiliated services through to 2021.
 It was nominated for three Primetime Emmy Awards for Outstanding Animated Program (for Programming Less Than One Hour).
-The series was approved and noted for the fact that it had ongoing story arcs and characters who developed, aged and changed their clothes throughout the show, a rare quality in an animated series at the time it came out.
+The series was praised and noted for having ongoing story arcs and characters who developed, aged, and changed their clothes throughout the show, a rare quality in an animated series at the time.

 Premise

 Characters

 The series focuses mainly on the life of junior high school student Ginger Foutley (voiced by Melissa Disney).
 Ginger and her friends Darren Patterson (voiced by Kenny Blank), Deirdre Hortense "Dodie" Bishop (voiced by Aspen Miller), and Macie Lightfoot (voiced by Jackie Harris), try to rise from the position of school geeks as they solve many conflicts that come their way.

 Luckily for Ginger, the most popular girl in school, Courtney Gripling (voiced by Liz Georges), has taken a liking to her and often includes her in her social plans.
 She is intrigued by her "gingerisms", as Courtney calls them.
 However, Miranda Killgallen (voiced by Cree Summer), Courtney's right-hand woman, makes sure that she is not bumped down from her position thanks to Ginger.
 At home, Ginger writes her lively adventures in her diary.
 Her younger brother, Carl (voiced by Jeannie Elias), is often scheming with Robert Joseph "Hoodsey" Bishop (voiced by Tress MacNeille) in his own side plots, and her mother, Lois (voiced by Laraine Newman), is always there for advice – to which Ginger is always able to listen.